amadr-95/spring-security/README.md

 }
 ```

+By doing this, we have attached the correct authorities to users.

-#### Permission base Authentication on a method level
+#### Permission based Authentication on a method level

 We can also set authentication by annotating methods with `@PreAuthorized()`.
 Within the annotation we can both filter by roles or permissions passing it these strings:

 - hasRole('ROLE_')
 - hasAnyRole('ROLE_')
 - hasAuthority('permission')
 - hasAnyAuthority('permission')

 To use that we also have to annotate `ApplicationSecurityConfig` with `@EnableMethodSecurity`

 ```java

 @GetMapping
 @PreAuthorize("hasRole('ADMIN')")
 public List<Student> findAllStudents() {